shahedhasan01/Shahed-bio/README.md

 An experienced team lead and team player with excellent communication and interpersonal skills who has the ability to work independently under pressure.

 # Skills
-Languages/Web Development	- C, Java,OOP, SQL,Python
+Languages/Web Development	- C, Java,OOP, SQL,Python.

-Databases	- Oracle
+Databases	- Oracle .

 Tools - 	Netbeans, Eclipse, Code blocks,Notepad++

 # Projects
-Customer Billing System - Final
+Customer Billing System.
-It is based on language c and  build  to work on cash center. car functionality , written on java language.
+It is based on language c and  build  to work on cash center.

+Car functionality.
+written on java language.

 # Education
 Daffodil International University.